Regent's Park College, Oxford: Origins in London

 Regent's Park College traces its roots to the formation of the London Baptist Education Society in 1752.
 This venture led to the development of the Baptist College, Stepney, a dissenting academy in the East End of London, in 1810.
 The impetus for the creation of the college arose from the fact that only members of the Church of England were given places at the ancient universities.
 There were only three students in 1810, but by 1850 the number had risen to 26.

 In 1849, Joseph Angus (Principal 1849–1893) became principal at just 33 years old.
 At the beginning of his time as principal, Angus admitted a small number of lay students to the college.
 His belief was that it would benefit the ministerial students to have contact with them, as well as bring much-needed finances to the college.
 After sites in Gordon Square and Primrose Hill were considered, Angus decided on 12 December 1855 to relocate the college to Holford House in the rural environs of Regent's Park and to change its name to Regent's Park College.
 Holford House was a private dwelling built in the classical Georgian style on Crown land.
 Students were able to read for university degrees in the arts and law, as well as training for Christian ministry.

-After many long ties with University College London, which date back to 1856, the college became an official divinity school of the University of London in 1901.
-In 1920, G. P. Gould (1896–1920) passed the role of principal on to H. Wheeler Robinson, who would hold the post until 1942.
+Having had ties with University College London dating back to 1856, the college became an official divinity school of the University of London in 1901.

+In 1919, Violet Hedger became the first woman to train for Baptist ministry at RPC.

+In 1920, George Pearce Gould (1896–1920) passed the role of principal on to Henry Wheeler Robinson, who would hold the post until 1942.
 Wheeler Robinson was educated at Regent's Park College for one session; he then went to Edinburgh University and finally to Mansfield College, Oxford.
 Wheeler Robinson believed that Oxford was a more congenial setting than London for a college.
 This belief, coupled with the lure of the advantages of the tutorial system and the fact that Baptists remained the only Free church without a college in one of the ancient universities, led Wheeler Robinson to decide to relocate the college to Oxford.